 1995 Diamonds are Broadway's best friend once again as a revival of Gentlemen Prefer Blondes opens at the Lyceum Theatre.
 The Jule Styne musical based on the novel by Anita Loos returns to the stage with KT Sullivan as Lorelei Lee.

 2000 In London in 1965, three one-act plays by Noël Coward played under the title Noël Coward's Suite in Three Keys.
 On Broadway in 1974, the show (minus one play) became Noël Coward in Two Keys.
 Tonight, Hayley Mills, Judith Ivey, and Paxton Whitehead open Off-Broadway in Noël Coward's Suite in Two Keys at the Lucille Lortel Theatre.

 2003 Broadway gets to "Be Italian!" again as a revival of the Maury Yeston-Arthur Kopit musical Nine, opens at the Eugene O'Neill Theatre.
 Antonio Banderas leads a cast of more than a dozen women, including Chita Rivera, Laura Benanti, Jane Krakowski, and Mary Stuart Masterson.
 The production wins the Tony Award for Best Revival of a Musical.

 2011 Aaron Tveit is a young con man with the golden touch in Catch Me If You Can, the new musical by Hairspray songwriters Marc Shaiman and Scott Wittman and playwright Terrence McNally that opens at the Neil Simon Theatre.
 Jack O'Brien directs a cast that also includes Norbert Leo Butz, Tom Wopat, and Kerry Butler.

 2012 A new production of Eugene O'Neill's Long Day's Journey Into Night opens at the West End's Apollo Theatre.
 Directed by Anthony Page, it stars David Suchet as James Tyrone, Laurie Metcalf as his wife Mary, and Kyle Soller and Trevor White as their sons Edmund and Jamie.

-2014 The Woody Allen musical Bullets Over Broadway, based on his 1994 film comedy about an aspiring playwright who gets a shot at the big time when a wealthy gangster takes a sudden interest in producing, opens on Broadway at the St. James Theatre.
+2014 Bullets Over Broadway, based on the 1994 film comedy about an aspiring playwright who gets a shot at the big time when a wealthy gangster takes a sudden interest in producing, opens on Broadway at the St. James Theatre.
 Zach Braff and Marin Mazzie star as playwright David Shayne and stage diva Helen Sinclair.
 Susan Stroman directs and choreographs.